Canaccord Genuity Increases Alphabet (NASDAQ:GOOG) Price Target to $2,600.00

-Alphabet (NASDAQ:GOOG) had its price target hoisted by Canaccord Genuity from $2,400.00 to $2,600.00 in a research report sent to investors on Monday, The Fly reports.
-The brokerage currently has a buy rating on the information services provider’s stock.
+Alphabet (NASDAQ:GOOG) had its price objective lifted by analysts at Canaccord Genuity from $2,400.00 to $2,600.00 in a report released on Monday, Benzinga reports.
+The firm presently has a “buy” rating on the information services provider’s stock.
+Canaccord Genuity’s price target points to a potential upside of 12.69% from the stock’s previous close.

-Other equities research analysts also recently issued research reports about the company.
-Raymond James increased their price objective on Alphabet from $1,800.00 to $2,440.00 and gave the stock an outperform rating in a research report on Wednesday, February 3rd.
-They noted that the move was a valuation call.
-Barclays restated a buy rating on shares of Alphabet in a research report on Thursday, February 4th.
-Wedbush initiated coverage on Alphabet in a research report on Wednesday, April 14th.
-They set an outperform rating and a $2,953.00 price target on the stock.
-Citigroup restated a buy rating on shares of Alphabet in a research report on Friday, February 12th.
-Finally, Credit Suisse Group restated a buy rating on shares of Alphabet in a research report on Wednesday, February 3rd.
-Two research analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the stock.
-The stock currently has an average rating of Buy and an average price target of $2,342.42.
+Several other equities analysts also recently commented on the company.
+Evercore ISI reaffirmed an “outperform” rating and issued a $2,525.00 target price on shares of Alphabet in a research report on Tuesday, April 13th.
+Oppenheimer increased their price target on Alphabet from $2,250.00 to $2,350.00 and gave the stock an “outperform” rating in a research report on Monday.
+Wolfe Research initiated coverage on Alphabet in a research report on Wednesday, March 31st.
+They set an “outperform” rating and a $2,450.00 price target on the stock.
+Mizuho increased their price target on Alphabet from $2,350.00 to $2,600.00 and gave the stock a “buy” rating in a research report on Monday, April 19th.
+Finally, Cowen raised their target price on Alphabet from $2,400.00 to $2,600.00 and gave the company an “outperform” rating in a report on Wednesday, April 21st.
+Two analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus price target of $2,342.42.

-In other news, SVP Philipp Schindler sold 1,385 shares of Alphabet stock in a transaction dated Monday, February 1st.
-The shares were sold at an average price of $1,852.09, for a total value of $2,565,144.65.
-Following the sale, the senior vice president now owns 18,712 shares in the company, valued at $34,656,308.08.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Sundar Pichai sold 3,000 shares of Alphabet stock in a transaction dated Wednesday, March 3rd.
-The shares were sold at an average price of $2,068.50, for a total transaction of $6,205,500.00.
-Following the completion of the sale, the chief executive officer now owns 6,757 shares in the company, valued at approximately $13,976,854.50.
+In related news, CEO Sundar Pichai sold 3,000 shares of the firm’s stock in a transaction on Wednesday, April 21st.
+The stock was sold at an average price of $2,279.93, for a total transaction of $6,839,790.00.
+Following the completion of the transaction, the chief executive officer now directly owns 6,232 shares of the company’s stock, valued at approximately $14,208,523.76.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, SVP Philipp Schindler sold 1,385 shares of the firm’s stock in a transaction on Monday, February 1st.
+The stock was sold at an average price of $1,852.09, for a total value of $2,565,144.65.
+Following the transaction, the senior vice president now directly owns 18,712 shares of the company’s stock, valued at $34,656,308.08.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 17,104 shares of company stock worth $35,725,438.
-12.99% of the stock is owned by company insiders.
+Insiders sold a total of 20,104 shares of company stock valued at $42,565,228 over the last quarter.
+12.99% of the stock is owned by corporate insiders.

 Alphabet Inc provides online advertising services in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 The company offers performance and brand advertising services.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, such as ads, Android, Chrome, hardware, Google Maps, Google Play, Search, and YouTube, as well as technical infrastructure; and digital content.